napari/docs/docs/refactor.md

 ## Done

 - added logging to scripts
+- fixed code copy

 ## TODO

-- reduce warnings
+- reduce warnings (no warnings when make no plot)
-- add scripts from nap theme here maybe
+- ~~add scripts from nap theme here maybe~~
 - pygments highlighting
+- headless on mac
+- fix styling for This Page source
+- search wtf keyboard shortcut (where did you go)